 Do everything you can to surround yourself with people that make you happy, that support you on this crazy life journey.
 People that build you up, (but put you in your place when you need it).
 The people that give you that sense of belonging.

 Limit your time with those who don’t, as much as possible.
-Life is too short for too many hours crying, and thunderstorm bath bombs should only be needed to add magic to actual thunderstorms – with the crackle of your favourite scented candles, champagne and some soft country music.
+Life is too short for too many hours crying, and thunderstorm bath bombs should only be needed to add magic to actual thunderstorms – with the crackle of your favourite scented candles, champagne and some soppy country music.